LESCO Latest News and Updates

 While some officials suggest the IMF has tentatively approved the plan for three months, others say discussions are still ongoing.
 The Ministry of Finance awaits final IMF approval, with the Prime Minister pushing for a quick decision to support industry.

-If approved, the proposal will proceed to Nepra.
+If approved, the proposal will proceed to NEPRA.
 A committee, led by the Petroleum Minister, is also exploring ways to promote electricity use for space heating due to limited winter gas supplies.

 Govt Withdraws Subsidy

 Now consumers will be charged with new tariffs and the bills will be higher as compared to previous months.
 This new tariff is applied from October.
-Here we will enlist the new price tariff for protected consumers.
+Here we will list the new price tariff for protected consumers.

 The protected consumers consuming up to 50 units per month will be charged Rs 09.39/- per unit.
 The protected consumers consuming 51 to 100 units will be charged Rs 13.64/- per unit.